-The Law Library is a major resource for legal information, serving the university community, the practicing bar, and the general public.
+The Law Library is a major resource for legal information.
+We serve the university community, the practicing bar, and the general public.
 With only a few exceptions, the services and facilities of the Law Library are available to all on an equal basis.
-The primary mission of the Law Library is to support the curriculum and the research needs of faculty and students of the University of Louisville Brandeis School of Law.
-This primary mission motivates the adoption of policies and procedures as well as the provision of materials, equipment, and services.
+Our primary mission is to support the curriculum and research needs of faculty and students at the University of Louisville Brandeis School of Law.
+This mission motivates the adoption of policies and procedures as well as the provision of materials, equipment, and services.

-Printers, Photocopiers & Scanners
+Photocopiers & Scanners

-Visitor Parking & Wi-fi
+Access & Visitor Parking

 For more details about these or other library resources, see thecontact the Law Library